Brain-First Learning for an AI World

 Every student is unique.
 We know this.
 We see it every day in our classrooms — different interests, different backgrounds, different ways of being in the world.

-But The System has treated Tier 1 as though students need different mechanisms of learning.
-Different ways their brains encode information.
+The System has treated Tier 1 as though students need different mechanisms of learning, different ways their brains encode information.
 Different neural pathways.
-That’s the wrong layer to differentiate.

 “I don’t need you to teach them about debits and credits.
 I can teach them that.
 I need you to teach them how to show up for work on time and how to make even a simple decision.”

-— Accountant, Oakland County CTE Advisory MeetingHe was naming the universal layer — the executive function skills that serve every profession, every subject, every student.
+— Accountant, Oakland County CTE Advisory MeetingThe accountant quoted above was naming the universal layer — the executive function skills that serve every profession, every subject, every student.

-There’s a law of the universe called the 80/20 principle.
-In any system, roughly 80% of outcomes come from 20% of the effort or causes.
+The 80/20 principle is a law of the universe; in any system, roughly 80% of outcomes come from 20% of the effort or causes.
 In education, this means roughly 80% of students will thrive with high-quality instruction targeted to the universal layer of learning.
 About 15% need additional targeted support.
 And about 5% need intensive intervention.

-When Prince George County Public Schools examined their special education referrals, they discovered something striking: more than half weren’t students with learning disabilities — they were students with a study-skills gap.
-That discovery led them to redesign their Tier 1, focusing their energy on the universal executive function skills that serve the 80%.
+When Tier 1 effectively reaches “the 80%”, everyone benefits... student performance improves overall and the burden on special education and support staff lessens.
+For example, when Prince George County Public Schools examined their special education referrals, they discovered more than 50% were not students with learning disabilities, they were students with a study-skills gap.
+That discovery led them to redesign their Tier 1 instruction, focusing on the universal, executive function skills that benefit all learners.

-When Tier 1 teaches the universal layer explicitly to all students, the whole RTI pyramid functions as it was designed to function.
+Before long, they met their objective and dramatically reduced referral rates.
+When Tier 1 teaches the universal layer —explicitly and effectively— to all students, the whole RTI pyramid functions as it was designed.
 The System finally works with the brain instead of against it.

 It starts by honoring who students are.
 Their strengths.
 Their interests.
 Their backgrounds.
 Their individual ways of expressing themselves.
 This is where differentiation begins — not by customizing how their brains learn, but by celebrating what makes each student unique.

 From there, the instruction moves toward the universal.
-Students discover that despite all their differences, their brains work the same way.
-The neurological mechanisms of learning are identical.
-This is powerful for students to understand — it shifts the conversation from “I’m different” to “we’re all built the same.”
+Students learn the neurological mechanisms of learning... and discover that, despite all their differences, their brains work the same way!
+This is powerful for students to understand; it shifts the conversation from “I’m different” to “We’re all built the same... with different interests and levels of experience.”

 Finally — and this is critical — students apply these skills immediately to their own lives.
 To their current assignments.
 To their interests.
 To their goals.
 They get feedback loops that reinforce what they’re learning.
 They see the skills work in real time.
 That’s how learning sticks.

-Other schools embed this into a freshman seminar or orientation course — a natural home for teaching students how to be students.
-Executive function becomes part of the broader induction into high school or middle school.
-It works here too.
+Some schools embed this into an orientation course or freshman seminar, a natural home for teaching students how to be students.
+Executive function becomes part of the broader induction into middle or high school.

 This instruction can even be delivered as an ELA credit.
 SOAR covers 100% of ELA standards for grades 6–12.
 Learn more about SOAR as ELA credit →

-The approach we’re describing isn’t theoretical.
-It’s backed by rigorous research.
+And this isn’t theoretical.
+It’s backed by rigorous research:

 20 pts